Revolve Finance Accountholder Agreement

 |Deposits at a Retail Location or using a participating third-party card load network||$5,000|

 |Internal Account to Account Transfer|

 |External Account Transfer via the Mobile App or Online Banking (Deposit using a unrelated U.S. bank-issued Debit Card)||One Transaction up to $5,000||Per day|

 Section VII - Optional Overdraft Protection

-We will not authorize and pay overdrafts for everyday Debit Card transactions unless you ask us to (for Purchase Transactions only).
+We will not authorize and pay overdrafts for one-time or recurring Debit Card transactions unless you ask us to.
 In order to affirmatively consent, or opt-in, to overdraft protection for your Purchase Transactions, you must complete an Overdraft Protection Opt-in Form.
-Please complete the online Opt-in Form if you want us to authorize and pay overdrafts on everyday Debit Card Purchases.
-If you consent, we will charge Overdraft Fees in the amounts disclosed on the Schedule of Fees, in accordance with the terms set forth in the enclosed Overdraft Protection Notice (“OD Notice”).
+Please complete the online Opt-in Form if you want us to authorize and pay overdrafts on all Debit Card Purchases.
+If you consent, we will charge Overdraft Fees in the amounts disclosed on the Schedule of Fees, and in accordance with the terms set forth in the enclosed Optional Overdraft Protection Notice (“OD Notice”).
 You may revoke your consent at any time by utilizing any of the methods listed on the OD Notice and Opt-In Form.
 If you have not agreed to this service, transactions in excess of the Available Balance will be declined and will be subject to the applicable decline fees as described in the Schedule of Fees.
 If you attempt to use Overdraft Protection when it is not available to you, as set forth in the OD Notice, transactions will be declined and you will incur decline fees as set forth in the Schedule of Fees.
 We encourage you to make careful records and practice good Account management.
 This will help you to avoid creating Items without sufficient funds and potentially incurring the resulting fees.